devopsgroup-io/vagrant-digitalocean/README.md

 - `provider.image` - A string representing the image to use when creating a new droplet (e.g. `Debian 6.0 x64`).
 The available options may be found on Digital Ocean's new droplet [form](https://www.digitalocean.com/droplets/new).
-   It defaults to `Ubuntu 12.04 x64 Server`.
+   It defaults to `Ubuntu 12.04 x64`.
 - `provider.region` - A string representing the region to create the new droplet in.
-The available options are `New York 1` and `Amsterdam 1`.
-It defaults to `New York 1`.
+It defaults to `New York 2`.
 - `provider.size` - A string representing the size to use when creating a new droplet (e.g. `1GB`).
 It defaults to `512MB`.
-- `provider.ssh_key_name` - A String representing the name to use when creating a Digital Ocean SSH key for droplet authentication.
+- `provider.ssh_key_name` - A string representing the name to use when creating a Digital Ocean SSH key for droplet authentication.
 It defaults to `Vagrant`.
+- `provider.setup` - A boolean flag indicating whether to setup a new user account and modify sudo to disable tty requirement.
+It defaults to `true`.
+  If you are using a tool like [packer](https://packer.io) to create reusable snapshots with user accounts already provisioned, set to `false`.

-By default, the provider will create a new user account, `vagrant`, and setup the specified SSH key for authentication.
-To change the user, set `config.ssh.username` to the name of the account to create.
-When Vagrant 1.2 is released, a new user account will only be created if `config.ssh.username` is set.
+The provider will create a new user account with the specified SSH key for authorization if `config.ssh.username` is set and the `provider.setup` attribute is `true`.

-*NOTE:* For those using a 0.0.x version of the provider, `provider.ssh_username` and `provider.ssh_private_key_path` have been removed in favor of the configuration options above.

 Run
 ---